-When you're looking to install central A/C, you can typically expect to pay from $3680 to $7170 for the central air conditioning system plus supplies and labor.
+When you're looking to install a central air conditioner, you can typically expect to pay from $3781 to $7534 for the central air conditioning system plus supplies and labor.

 Installation of a central air conditioning system is a complex job, so make sure that the air conditioning contractor you hire is licensed and experienced.

 If your house already has ductwork in place for a forced air heating system, great.
-Otherwise, installing ductwork will add considerably to the cost.
+Otherwise, installing ductwork will add considerably to the cost of your air conditioner installation.
 An older home might not be able to accommodate the retrofitting of ductwork; if so, consult with your air conditioning professional about whether mini split A/C might be the best solution for you.
+Learn about the average air conditioner cost for installation with our comprehensive guide below.

-What Size Central Air Conditioning Do You Need?
+What Size Central Air Conditioner Do You Need?

-Your air conditioning contractor will begin by calculating the right size of central A/C for your particular needs, taking these questions into account:
+Your air conditioning contractor will begin by calculating the right size central air conditioner for your particular needs, taking these questions into account:

 - How big is your home?